PEPC Student Organizations

 Purdue Electric Racing is an organization that designs, builds, and races a fully electric, two-thirds scale, formula style race car.
 PER gives its members a chance to get hands on experience with cutting-edge industry technology, while developing relationships with our industry sponsors.
 Joining PER gives students a unique chance to develop their technical skills, while working on a talented team of their peers.

-Founded in 1975, the Purdue Engineering Student Council lives by its mission statement of “serving students, serving faculty, serving industry”.
+Founded in 1975, the Purdue Engineering Student Council lives by its mission statement of “serving students, serving industry, serving the community”.
 Since its founding, PESC has risen to have a major campus presence through its career fairs, campus events, and outreach.
 Our members are some of the most enthusiastic and motivated leaders at Purdue, and we are proud that our members come from nearly every engineering discipline.
 PESC prides itself on its ability to give back to the greater Purdue community, and is always planning and building new ways to make an impact.

 Purdue Formula SAE is a team of approximately 30 students that designs, builds, tests, and competes with an open wheel racecar every year.
 We use state of the art analysis and manufacturing methods to develop engineering skills in our members.
 Our team has consistently finished among the top 20 teams in the world at the FSAE Michigan competition, thanks to the hard work of our team and support from our sponsors.